 - Coat onion rings in the batter, tapping off extra.
 You only need a thin layer of batter.
 Place in the hot oil and cook for a few minutes on each side until crisp and browned.

-- Use tongs or a fork to remove the onion rings(they will be hot!) and place on paper towels to cool.
+- Use tongs or a fork to remove the onion rings(they will be hot!) and wire rack to cool

 - Repeat with all onions, adding more oil as needed.